BofA Securities lifts Kinross Gold Corporation [KGC] price estimate. Who else is bullish?

 KGC Stock Performance Analysis:

-Kinross Gold Corporation [KGC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.71.
-With this latest performance, KGC shares dropped by -4.71% in over the last four-week period, additionally plugging by 10.19% over the last 6 months – not to mention a rise of 17.13% in the past year of trading.
+Kinross Gold Corporation [KGC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.47.
+With this latest performance, KGC shares gained by 1.27% in over the last four-week period, additionally plugging by 16.34% over the last 6 months – not to mention a rise of 27.20% in the past year of trading.

 Insight into Kinross Gold Corporation Fundamentals: